 He also explores his French heritage in his opera work, having collaborated with Opéra de Paris on multiple occasions to perform pieces such as Daphnis et Chloé, Boléro, L’heure espagnole and Gianni Schicchi, and he conducted Debussy’s Pelléas et Mélisande at Malmö Opera in 2016.
 Maxime also made his hugely successful BBC Proms debut last summer in Berlioz’s L’Enfance du Christ with the Hallé, Britten Sinfonia Voices and Genesis Sixteen.
 In the same season Maxime conducted a Debussy/Stravinsky programme with the Simon Bolivar Youth Orchestra in Caracas, and in the coming year he will conduct Messaien’s Turangalîlawith the SWR Orchestra, in collaboration with Hamburg Ballet.

 As a founding member of the multi-faceted artistic group Le Balcon, Pascal has developed together with his colleagues a unique vision of the musical performance as a striking and radical experience for the public.
 Performing a wide range of repertoire, Le Balcon integrates music with advanced sound and lighting systems, in exciting and compelling musical experiences.
-Their pprojects so far have included Ariadne auf Naxos, staged by Benjamin Lazar; a video spectacle on Pierrot Lunaire created by the Colombian artist Nieto; and Stockhausen’s Donnerstag Aus Licht at London’s Southbank Centre in 2019.
+Their projects so far have included amongst others Ariadne auf Naxos, staged by Benjamin Lazar; a video spectacle on Pierrot Lunaire created by the Colombian artist Nieto; and Stockhausen’s Donnerstag Aus Licht at London’s Southbank Centre in 2019.
 This led to a seven-year collaboration with Philharmonie de Paris, where the ensemble will perform Stockhausen’s whole Licht cycle, having started with Samstag in June 2019.
 Maxime and Le Balcon offer unique programmes such as Boulez/Gesualdo/Grisey, or Mahler’s Das lied von der Erde.
 Both have been performed and streamed during the lockdown period where Le Balcon have remained very active.